 The circle above indicates the time we discuss in this section.

 Bizen Saburo Kunimune (備前三郎国宗)

-Hamon (Tempered line) —– O-Choji Midare (large clove irregular) with Ashi.
+Hamon (Tempered line) —– O-choji Midare (large clove irregular) with Ashi.
 Or Ko-Choji Midare (small clove irregular) with Ashi.
-Nioi base with Ji-Nie (Nie in the Hada area).
-Some top of the Hamon is squarish with less Kubire ( less narrow at the bottom of the clove).
-Hajimi ( rough surface).
-Also, he did as follows — Lower part shows Choji, the upper part shows less work without Ashi.
+Nioi base with Ji-nie (Nie in the Hada area).
+Some Hamon is squarish with less Kubire (less narrow at the bottom of the clove).
+Hajimi (刃染み rough surface) may show.
+Often the Kunimure swords are as follows; Lower part shows Choji, the upper part shows less work without Ashi.

 Boshi —– Small irregular.
 Yakizume or short turn back.

-Jitetsu —–Woodgrain.
-Fine Jitetsu with some Ji-Nie (Nie inside Jihada).
+Ji-hada —–Woodgrain.
+Fine Ji-hada with some Ji-nie (Nie inside Ji-hada).
 Midare Utsuri (irregular shadow) shows.
 A few Hajimi (rough surface).